YifanShenSZ/Columbus7-Extension/README.md

 2. By default GDIIS searches for minimum with BFGS.
 To search for saddle point, replace bfgs at the last line in gdiisin with sadd

 ### Weird stuff
-* Basis and orbital
+* Orbital
-1. To use special basis, do not run prepinp
-2. The number of each kind of orbitals appearing in cidrtin cannot exceed 256, including the frozen orbitals
+1. The number of each kind of orbitals appearing in cidrtin cannot exceed 256, including the frozen orbitals

 * Interactive input (colinp)
 1. In CI input, display bug occurs for font size > 12